-The site contains various ornamental trees associated with the business park and therefore provides potential habitat for a variety of nesting birds mostly passerines.
+The site contains oak trees associated with the remnant drainage channel located downslope (west) of the proposed footprint and therefore provides potential habitat for a variety of nesting birds.
 Birds and raptors are protected under the federal Migratory Bird Treaty Act (50 CFR 10.13).
 Their nest, eggs, and young are also protected under California Fish and Wildlife Code (§3503, §3503.5, and §3800).
 In addition, raptors such as the white-tailed kite (Elanus leucurus) are "fully protected" under Fish and Wildlife Code (§3511).
 Fully protected raptors cannot be taken or possessed (that is, kept in captivity) at any time.
 Nesting season for birds in California generally occurs between February 1st and August 15th.